 Lead Climbing Certification

-Bookings Essential: Certification sessions must be booked in advance.
+Bookings are Essential: Sessions must be booked in advance, either at reception or online.

-Retake Policy:
+Retake Policy

-If unsuccessful, a minimum of 24-hour waiting period is required before your next attempt.
+2nd Unsuccessful Attempt: A 2-week waiting period is required before your next attempt.

 Lead Climbing Course